Skip to Content

 Clearing WordPress cache with FTP

-Once logged into your site, the left side is your computer files, the right side is the files on your hosting server.
+Once logged into your site, the left side is your computer files, and the right is your hosting server’s files.

 As with cPanel > File Manager, do not delete any folders.
 Only remove the files contained inside the folders.